-Yes.
 Many large money transfer services use the same electronic security systems as the banks.
-There is no undue risk when using a reputable and well-known money transfer service.
+There’s no undue risk when using a reputable and well-known money transfer provider.

 How long does it take to transfer money?

 Banks will typically give a timeframe of anywhere from two to five business days.
-Money transfer services will typically tell you exactly how long it will take, generally either one or two days.
+Money transfer services can be within minutes or one to two days depending on the provider and method you choose.

 What is the best money transfer service?

 It depends on where you want to send money, how much you are sending and the situation.
 Larger sums mean it’s worth paying a fee for a better rate, while smaller sums mean it’s not.
-If you need it transferred quickly a fast provider is preferable while certain currencies or locations might be better with certain companies than others.
-Compare options to find the best money transfer service for your needs.
+If you need it transferred quickly, a fast provider is preferable, while certain currencies or locations might be better with certain companies than others.
+Compare your options to find the best money transfer service for your needs.